diku-dk/futhark-book/language.rst

 resulting in an array of integers, then computes the product of the elements in this new array.

-If we put save program as a file ``dotprod.fut``, then we can compile it to a binary ``dotprod`` (or ``dotprod.exe`` on Windows) by running:
+If we save the program in a file ``dotprod.fut``, then we can compile it to a binary ``dotprod`` (or ``dotprod.exe`` on Windows) by running:

 .. code-block:: none